Google Pixel Buds Review - 2020: Time to Connect Google to Your Brain

-The Google Pixel Buds 2 wireless headset, officially launched on October 15, 2019, is officially available.
-The headset, which has been on the shelves for a long time now and only in the USA, has long been eagerly awaited.
-As you may remember, the first Pixel Buds wireless headset was generally very unpopular and unable to sound.
+The Google Pixel Buds 2 wireless headset, officially launched on October 15, 2019, was officially launched.
+It's really long to arrive, and the headset, which is now only on the shelves in the US, has been eagerly awaited for a long time.
+As you remember, the first Pixel Buds wireless headphones were generally not very popular and could not sound.

-This is the second generation Google Pixel Buds that changes this and gets good comments from the reviews, unlike the first version, comes completely wireless and comes with a charging chamber.
-Overall, the product that brings Apple AirPods to mind has a very stylish design with its white case.
+Here is the second generation Google Pixel Buds, which changed this and received good comments from the reviews, unlike the first version, it is completely wireless and comes with a charging chamber.
+In general, the product that brings to mind Apple AirPods has a very stylish design with its white case.

-This new product from Google, Google Pixel Buds integrates seamlessly with the device it matches.
-However, the first version was a controversial product based on insufficient battery life and insufficient sound quality.
+This new product from Google, Google Pixel Buds, seamlessly integrates with the device it is paired with.
+However, the first version was a controversial product with insufficient battery life and insufficient sound quality.

-You have your Chromecast or Pixel phone.
-Control every time you wake up by interacting with Google's products and services.
-So, you can wear Google on your skull.
+You have a Chromecast or a Pixel phone.
+Gain control over your every waking hour by interacting with Google's products and services.
+So you can put Google on your skull.
 That's the word of the second-generation Pixel Buds, Google's rival for Apple's AirPods.
-It is almost pointless to examine these headphones as headphones.
-In summary, the first Pixel Buds were bad.
+It is almost pointless to review these headphones as headphones.
+In a nutshell, the first Pixel Buds were bad.
 The new Pixel Buds are pretty good.
 But these aren't just headphones, right?

-Unlike the first version , Google Pixel Buds comes completely wireless and comes with a charging chamber.
-Overall, the product that brings Apple AirPods to mind has a very stylish design with its white case.
+Unlike the first version , Google Pixel Buds are completely wireless and come with a charging chamber.
+In general, the product that brings to mind Apple AirPods has a very stylish design with its white case.

-As you can imagine, the model with microphones and direct access to Google Assistant brings a high Bluetooth distance and promises high sound quality.
-Designed to be sweat resistant and making a difference with its instant translation, the wireless headset brings a high sound insulation since it is in the form of the ear.
-With only active noise canceling, the product has a better battery life than the first version.
+As you can imagine, the model, which includes microphones and offers direct access to Google Assistant, brings a high Bluetooth distance and promises high sound quality.
+The wireless headset, which is designed to resist sweat and makes a difference with its instant translation, brings a high sound insulation because it is in the in-ear form.
+The product, which falls behind only because it lacks active noise canceling feature, has better battery life than the first version.

 Living with it

-It's easy to pair with an Android phone - as long as you want to bypass the end user license agreements.
+Pairing with an Android phone is easy - as long as you want to bypass end user license agreements.
 To get the most out of Pixel Buds (and this is probably all of them), you need to open Google Assistant.
-Do this and get handy hands-free features from Google.
+Do this and get hands-free features from Google.

 Communicating with Pixel Buds is done with both your voice and your fingers.
-The latter includes a series of touch controls that move slightly.
-Apart from the obvious ones - tap to play and pause music, double tap to skip forward, three tap to skip backward - there are assistant specific commands.
-If it is pressed for a long time, Assistant starts, and double tapping turns it off.
-It takes a while to get used to but it's intuitive enough.
+The second includes a series of touch controls that move gently.
+Aside from the obvious - tap to play and pause music, tap twice to skip forward, triple tap to skip back - there are also Assistant-specific commands.
+If pressed for a long time, Assistant starts, double-tap turns it off.
+It takes some getting used to, but it's intuitive enough.

-All smart Assistant work is done on your phone and on Google's servers, but it is quite good to make it a good experience over Bluetooth.
-The microphone quality on the device is good enough to both communicate with the Assistant and make calls.
+All smart Assistant work is done on your phone and on Google's servers, but making this a good experience over Bluetooth is pretty good.
+The microphone quality on the device is good enough for both communicating with the Assistant and making calls.
 The Bluetooth signal is also mostly reliable.
-The problem is that, as you can't see a screen, you can get confused, as with any audio interface, especially if you're trying to give more complex commands while walking down a busy street.
+The problem is, you can't see a screen, as with any audio interface, you can get confused, especially if you're trying to issue more complex commands while walking down a busy street.

 Ask yourself this: Do you already use Google for almost every aspect of your life?
-If your answer is yes and you're already looking for wireless headphones in the price range of $ 150-190, consider buying Pixel Buds.
+If your answer is yes, and you are already looking for wireless headphones in the $ 150-190 price range, consider purchasing Pixel Buds.
 You won't find better integration with Android anywhere else, but you can find better battery life and sound quality for high bucks.
-If you intend to transfer more data to Google and the company has no problem tracking your every move, get it now.
+If you're thinking of transferring more data to Google and it's okay for the company to keep track of your every move, get it right away.